International Islamic University: Faculty of Arabic

 The Faculty of Arabic teaches Arabic Language, literature, Linguistics, Translation and Interpretation.

 Faculty of Sciences

 The Faculty of Sciences (founded in 2003) teaches physics and nanotechnology, Mathematics and Statistics, environmental sciences, biotechnology and bioinformatics.

 Faculty of Engineering and Technology

-The Faculty of Engineering and Technology (founded in 2007) offers degrees in Electrical Engineering, Mechanical Engineering and Civil Engineering.
-It has a lot of foreign qualified faculty.
+The Faculty of Engineering and Technology (founded in 2007) offers degrees in Computer Engineering, Mechanical Engineering, Electrical Engineering and Civil Engineering.
+The faculty is highly qualified with high ratio of Professors and Assistant Professors.
+All of its engineering programmes are accredited under the prestigious Washington Accord (credentials) as well as by the Pakistan Engineering Council.